Create Your Dream Wedding Registry Without Making These 4 Major Mistakes

 “From the moment you announce your engagement, friends and family will want to send gifts,” says Karena Bullock Bailey, a New York City-based wedding and special events planner.
 Register as soon as you can, preferably around the same time you create your wedding website.

 Don’t: Register at just one location.

 Two to three is ideal.
-If possible, at least one of them should have a brick and mortar store in the areas where many of your guests live―just because you dig the convenience of the web doesn’t mean that Nana feels the same.
-“The in-store option definitely makes certain guests more comfortable,” confirms Anna Post, author of Do I Have to Wear White?
-(Collins, $15).
+If possible, at least one of them should have a brick and mortar store in the areas where many of your guests live―just because you dig the convenience of online shopping doesn’t mean that Nana feels the same.
+“The in-store option definitely makes certain guests more comfortable,” confirms Anna Post, author of Do I Have to Wear White? ($9; amazon.com).

 Do: Register for a wide range of gifts at various price points.

 People prefer choosing from a large selection: If you have, say, 100 invited guests, you’ll need a minimum of 125 registry items.
 Registering at one kitchen store, one home goods store, and one department store should cover all the bases.
 “About a third of your items should be under $50, a third from $50-$150, and the rest $150 and up,” says Bailey.
 As for the high end?
 Know your audience: “For one couple, having gifts that max out at $200 would be too much―for another, it’s $1,000-plus,” says Post.
 “If you’re questioning whether it’s appropriate, others probably will, too.”